 Whats Causing Your Cough?

-A cough, while common, can be caused by all manner of things; some fairly benign and some more health-threatening.
+A cough, while common, all manner of things can be causing your cough; some fairly benign and some more health-threatening.
 Here are a few reasons why you could be coughing.

 Respiratory Tract Infection: